tlevine/www.thomaslevine.com/content/!/news-hack-day-sf/index.md

 << image >>

-And the waitresses take orders on iPads.
+It's so retro that the waitresses take orders on iPads.
 It's like they had to go over-the-top with the dinerness in order that the internet access and iPads would be acceptable.
-And the food was quite awesome.
+Oh yeah and the food was quite awesome.

 I stayed the rest of the nights at the StartupHouse.
 That was rather crazy as well (in a different sense than the converted warehouse sense).